nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### Accidentally killing your node process on exiting session

-When you close your current terminal session, you need to make sure you don't kill the mix node process!
+When you close your current terminal session, you need to make sure you don't kill the Mix node process!
 There are multiple ways on how to make it persistent even after exiting your ssh session, the easiest solution is to use `tmux` or `nohup`, and the more elegant solution is to run the node with `systemd`.
 Read the automation manual [here](./maintenance.md#automating-your-node-with-tmux-and-systemd).

 ### Common errors and warnings